Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Use a Company Vehicle —

-Depending on your business activities in New York City, NY, both you and your employees could use a company vehicle and deduct the associated costs.
+Based on your New York City, NY business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
 You can take this deduction using one of two methods:

 - Consider Fringe Benefits For Your Employees —